bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+declare the class and extend component, add constructor and state, render and returnadd funtions that can handle the state

 2. Describe the different phases of the component lifecycle.

+Mounting- Component is built and initial state is rendered Updating-Where the components state is changed and rerendered Unmounting- when the component is removed from screen

 3. Demonstrate an understanding of class component lifecycle methods.

+constructor- gives state for initial render and binds event handlers to component render-used to return to the DOM componentDidMount-used after component mounts and updates state componentDidUpdate-used when props are added or state is updaated componentWillUnmount-called before the page is closed and cleans up everything added to the dom

 4. Define stateful logic.

+logic built into a component, meaning they use functions that can handle the state in some way, really everything in the component that has tto do with state

 5. Describe how to test a React component with React Testing Library.

+Arrange Act Assert
+Arrage- build out what is going to be rendered with something like const { getByText } = render(<App />)
+Act-get all the elements your wanting to test by using getByLabelText, getByText etc const Title = getByText('hello')
+Assert check to see if what youre expecting is what you get expect(Title).toBeInTheDocument

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.